Rank 2 local systems and abelian varieties: Introduction

-Work-in-progress is trying to generalize Theorem \ref{Theorem:main_theorem} to the non-projective case, with totally degenerate reduction; we hope to be able to generalize Drinfeld's Theorem \ref{Theorem:GL2} to the case of higher-dimensional bases, again assuming the existence of a complete set of crystalline companions.
 The authors hope this work helps further reveal the geometric content of $p$-adic coefficient objects; more specifically that they are analogous to variations of Hodge structures.
-Deligne's Conjecture \ref{Conjecture:Deligne} was presumably formulated with the hope that such local systems are of geometric origin; here, we deduce ``geometric origin'' conclusions from the existence of $p$-adic companions. \begin{acknowledgement*} This work was born at CIRM (in Luminy, Marseille) at ``$p$-adic Analytic Geometry and Differential Equations''; the authors thank the organizers.
-R.K. warmly thanks Tomoyuki Abe, Ching-Li Chai, Marco d'Addezio, Philip Engel, Hélène Esnault, and Johan de Jong, with whom he had stimulating discussions on the topic of this article.
-R.K. also thanks Daniel Litt, who patiently and thoroughly explained some algebraization techniques from SGA2 and his thesis through several discussions and emails; in particular, Litt explained the proofs of Lemma \ref{Lemma:algebraize_formal_map} and Lemma \ref{Lemma_BT_extending_iso}.
-During much of this work, R.K. was at FU Berlin; he thanks the arithmetic geometry group for a lively and intellectually rich atmosphere.
-This article benefited from comments of Dino Lorenzini; the authors thank him.
-R.K. gratefully acknowledges financial support from the NSF under Grants No. DMS-1605825 (postdoctoral) and No. DMS-1344994 (RTG in Algebra, Algebraic Geometry and Number Theory at the University of Georgia). \end{acknowledgement*}
+Deligne's Conjecture \ref{Conjecture:Deligne} was presumably formulated with the hope that such local systems are of geometric origin; here, we deduce that certain local systems are of geometric origin from the existence of $p$-adic companions. \begin{acknowledgement*} This work was born at CIRM (in Luminy) at ``$p$-adic Analytic Geometry and Differential Equations''; the authors thank the organizers.
+R.K. warmly thanks Tomoyuki Abe, Ching-Li Chai, Marco d'Addezio, Philip Engel, H\'el\`ene Esnault, and especially Johan de Jong, with whom he had stimulating discussions on the topic of this article.
+R.K. also thanks Daniel Litt, who patiently and thoroughly explained several algebraization techniques; in particular, Litt explained the proof of Lemma \ref{Lemma_BT_extending_iso}.
+R.K. thanks the arithmetic geometry group at FU Berlin for a lively and intellectually rich atmosphere.
+R.K. thanks Dino Lorenzini for comments on an earlier draft of this article.
+R.K. gratefully acknowledges financial support from the NSF under Grants No. DMS-1605825 and No. DMS-1344994 (RTG in Algebra, Algebraic Geometry and Number Theory at the University of Georgia). \end{acknowledgement*}